getwilds/.github/PULL_REQUEST_TEMPLATE.md

 You're encouraged to add your own that's optimized for your repo

 Is this a PR to main branch (or whatever the default branch is called)?
-- Note: Code can only be added to main via PR
+- Code can only be added to main via PR
 - A project lead has to approve a PR to main
 -->